WLKY: Southern Kentucky

-From 1990 until 2007, WLKY (and before the affiliation switch, WHAS-TV), along with WTVF in Nashville, Tennessee, were the de facto CBS affiliates for the small Bowling Green market, as that area did not have a CBS affiliate of its own.
+From 1990 until 2007, WLKY (and before the affiliation switch, WHAS-TV), was one of the two de facto CBS affiliated for the Bowling Green market alongside WTVF in Nashville, Tennessee, as that area did not have a CBS affiliate of its own.
 Most cable systems in the Bowling Green market carried WLKY on its lineup along with WTVF.
-On February 1, 2007, locally-based NBC affiliate WNKY signed on a second digital subchannel, WNKY-DT2, to serve as Bowling Green's first-ever CBS affiliate.
-As a result of WNKY-DT2's CBS affiliation, WLKY was dropped from cable systems in the immediate Bowling Green area, but remains available on Mediacom's systems in Hart and Metcalfe counties, while Mediacom's customers in Butler and Edmonson counties has long been served with Nashville's WTVF.
-Both WLKY and WTVF (as well as their associated digital subchannels) remain available in Glasgow (Barren County) via the cable system of the South Central Rural Telephone Cooperative.
+On February 1, 2007, locally based NBC affiliate WNKY signed on a second digital subchannel, WNKY-DT2, to serve as Bowling Green's first-ever CBS affiliate.
+As a result of WNKY-DT2's CBS affiliation, WLKY was dropped from cable systems in the immediate Bowling Green area, but would remain available on Mediacom's systems in Hart and Metcalfe counties, while Mediacom's customers in Butler and Edmonson counties has long been served with Nashville's WTVF.
+Both WLKY and WTVF (as well as their associated digital subchannels) remain available in Barren, Hart and Metcalfe counties on the cable system of the South Central Rural Telephone Cooperative.
 In 2016, the Glasgow Electric Plant Board dropped WLKY in favor of WNKY-DT2, with WTVF remaining intact.